Stein Neural Sampler: Supplementary Materials for Stein Neural Sampler

 \subsection{Simulation Details}

-\paragraph{Experiment Setting in Gaussian Mixtures} To ensure the comparison is fair, the neural samplers structure in Stein GAN, KSD-NS, Fisher-NS are the same in all the 2-dim Gaussian mixture experiments shown in the simulation section.
-The generator/sampler is a plain network that has two hidden layers with width 200 and $\tanh(\cdot)$ as activation function.
-The discriminator network in Fisher-NS is set to be of the same structure as the generator.
-The noise is chosen to be uniform$(-10, 10)$.
-The optimization is done in TensorFlow via RMSProp.
-The learning rate is 0.001 for all Stein GAN and KSD-NS and Fisher-NS.
-The step size for SVGD is 0.3.
+\paragraph{Experiment Setting in Gaussian Mixtures} Network based methods (KSD-NS, Fisher-NS and Stein GAN) share the same configurations.
+The generator/sampler is a plain network with $\tanh$ activation and two hidden layers of width 200.
+The discriminator network in Fisher-NS is of the same structure.
+The input noise (reference distribution) is chosen to be i.i.d.
+Normal(0, 10).
+The optimization is done in TensorFlow via RMSProp with 1e-3 learning rate for the generator.
+The discriminator in Fisher-NS is trained with gradient penalty.

+SVGD is trained with a step size of 0.3 (other step sizes shares a similar results).
+HMC is trained with the initial step size of 1 and 3 leapfrog steps.
+The first 5000 iterations are discarded (burn-in).

 \paragraph{Experiment Setting in Bayesian Logistic Regression} Across all the methods, we use a mini-batch of 100 data points for each iteration (for each stage in DSVI).
 The setting for SVGD is the same as in \citep{liu2016stein}.
-For SGLD, as suggested in \cite{WelingM2011bayesian}, the learning rate is chosen to be $0.1/(t+1)^{0.55}$.
+All networks in this case are chosen to be 3-layer fully connected with $\tanh$ as the activation function.
+The learning rate of SGLD is chosen to be $0.1 / (t + 1)^{0.55}$ as suggested in \cite{WelingM2011bayesian}, and the average of the last 100 points is used for evaluation.
+For DSVI, the learning rate is $1e-07$ and 100 iterations is used for each stage.
+For SVGD, we use RBF kernel with bandwidth $h$ calculated by the "median trick" as in \cite{liu2016stein}, and 100 particles is used for evaluation with step size being 0.05.
+For Fisher NS, the learning rate is 0.0001 for the discriminator and 0.0001.
+The $\cL_2$ constrain on the discriminator is imposed by the augmented Lagrangian as in \citet{mroueh2017fisher}.
+The optimization is done in TensorFlow via RMSProp.
+To reach convergence, KSD-NS takes more iterations (200k) compared to Fisher-NS and Stein GAN (50k).